 Men on a Mission exploded onto the WWF scene in June of ’93 by infusing energy and positivity during some of WWE’s most challenging years in the New Generation Era.
 Mabel, Oscar, and Mo (M.O.M.) became instant crowd favorites.
-However, while Oscar had fans waving their hands in the air and on their feet thanks to his infectious rhymes, M.O.M. wasn’t always highly regarded behind the scenes by the other talent, and The Kliq could be especially cruel.
+However, while Oscar had fans on their feet waving their hands in the air thanks to his infectious rhymes, M.O.M. wasn’t always highly regarded behind the scenes by the other talent, and The Kliq could be especially cruel.

 Pro Wrestling Stories spoke with former Men on a Mission frontman Oscar about their legacy, how he sees wrestling today, and why he didn’t continue in the company after the team’s abrupt heel turn.